r-pufky/tofs-salt-library/docs/usage.md

 key_value_formatter
 ==================
-Returns a key:value pair with a space between.
+Return key:value pair using a space separator.

 Lists will automatically be rendered with the same key for each list item.

-Params:
+Args:
-  * key: The config keyword to render
+  key: String config keyword to render.
-  * value: The data for the keyword
+  value: Object data for the keyword.

 Example 1:
   bind: